What is DevOps?

 This DevOps plan is concise and only has five steps that will take you from A to C — not A to Z.

 Each of the five steps builds upon the next and there’s no time limit involved because it could take weeks, or months, for the transformation to happen.
-The reason there isn’t a time limit is because each “pre-existing culture” will adapt differently.
+The reason there isn’t a time limit is that each “pre-existing culture” will adapt differently.

-In my experience it takes at least 90 days for the first sign of the shift to show up.
+In my experience, it takes at least 90 days for the first sign of the shift to show up.
 Time is wasting, so let’s get started…

 Step #1 – Start with a Culture Shift